Eh: Future usage

-The future of eh in Canada is vague but promising.
-Three critical factors that will shape the future of this expression include speaker attitudes, the possible replacement of the expressions by young speakers, and new Canadians' adoption of eh.
+On the basis of speaker attitudes, the speech of younger speakers, and new Canadians' adoption of eh, Elaine Gold argues that the expression is likely to see continuing use and to continue functioning as a marker of Canadian identity.
 Students account for a large percentage of eh users and continue to contribute to the growing community.
-Because of this projected increase in the usage of eh, the previous negative connotation surrounding the narrative-eh will most likely dwindle.
-The future of eh is quite optimistic and there is room for expansion due to the various uses possible.
 In addition to the popularity amongst students, immigrants are essential to the future of eh.
 Survey results on immigrant recognition of eh show that immigrants had high rates of recognition for most types of eh, with opinion-eh and exclamation-eh at the top.
-The data shows that while the usage of eh in immigrant countries is different, it is still common.
-This shows that even though native speakers still use eh more frequently, the future of eh is still optimistic.
-Altogether, Canada's link with bilingualism has contributed to eh's common usage, and its recognition amongst immigrants shows that eh will continue to be prevalent in Canadian culture.
+The data shows that while the usage of eh in immigrant communities is different, it is still common.
+This shows that even though native speakers still use eh more frequently, there is no evidence that eh is falling out of use.
+Altogether, Canada's link with bilingualism has contributed to eh's common usage, and its recognition amongst immigrants suggests that eh will continue to be prevalent in Canadian culture.